jwarlick/Spotify-Chart-Analysis/README.md

 ### Scripts

-**SPOTIFYTRACK.py** uses BeautifulSoup to scrape public global Spotify.com chart data and save it into CSV and SQL data sources.
+**SPOTIFYTRACK.py** uses BeautifulSoup and SQLAlchemy to scrape public global Spotify.com chart data and save it into CSV and SQL data sources.

 **SPOTIFYANALYZER.py** is a script-based toolset for doing basic analysis of the data gleaned from SPOTIFYTRACK.py, such as time-series graphs of individual songs' streaming performance and computing the top-performing songs across a time period.